7 Ways 3D Planning Can Support Your LAAO Procedure

 Selecting the correct device and illuminating challenging delivery pathways is straightforward by using enhanced 3D visualization.
 Indicative simulation of device delivery will provide you with an understanding of device feasibility and implant fit.

 5. Online case sharing

 Connect with your heart team on procedural plans with one-click report generation and virtual case sharing with Mimics Viewer.
 The online platform is optimized for desktop and mobile users and allows the receiver to view your 3D patient models, planning, and device designs at their convenience via a user-friendly interface.

 Enhance your virtual experience with Mimics Viewer by exploring your case in VR.
 You’ll be able to truly appreciate the three-dimensional structure.

 7. 3D printing

-Be able to physically assess implantation and catheter feasibility for complex cases by using an accurate 3D-printed copy of your patient’s anatomy.
-This is made possible by easily exporting your planning for 3D printing at the Point-of-Care or by using Materialise’s HeartPrint service.
+Physically assess implantation and catheter feasibility for complex cases by using an accurate 3D-printed copy of your patient’s anatomy.
+This is made possible by easily exporting your planning for 3D printing at the point of care or by using Materialise’s HeartPrint service.

 You might also like